Manual labor college: The failure of manual labor in colleges

 As summarized by Geoffrey Blodgett in his analysis of its quick disappearance at Oberlin:

 It proved unworkable in both economic and educational terms.
 Student labor was simply too expensive and inefficient.
 It cost more to raise crops than it did to buy produce from local farmers.
 Furthermore, however beautiful in theory the idea of integrating learning and labor, in practice the two did not reinforce each other, but rather competed, to their mutual disadvantage. ..."They rested on their hoes in the cornfield to look into their inner consciousnesses, and the manual labor cause suffered in the interests of philosophy."

 However, "the 'manual labor' movement waxed and waned in the 1830s, but in one form or another, its ideas never died."
 It is a predecessor of the land-grant university, a generation later.
-And in 1917, Oberlin graduate L. L. Nunn founded Deep Springs College, which incorporates a version of the manual labor model into its governing philosophy.
+In 1917, Oberlin graduate L. L. Nunn founded Deep Springs College, which still today incorporates a version of the manual labor model into its governing philosophy.